Jim Woodruff Dam

 Jim Woodruff Dam is a hydroelectric dam on the Apalachicola River, about 1000 ft south of that river's origin at the confluence of the Flint and Chattahoochee Rivers.

 The dam impounds Lake Seminole on the common border of Florida and Georgia.
 The dam is named in honor of James W. Woodruff, Sr., a Georgia businessman who spearheaded the development of the Apalachicola-Chattahoochee-Flint Project.

 Electricity from the dam is marketed by the Southeastern Power Administration.

+Project authorization and history

+The Jim Woodruff Lock and Dam project was authorized by the U.S. Congress in the Rivers and Harbors Act of 1946.
+It is a key component of the larger Apalachicola-Chattahoochee-Flint Project, which was designed to expand the river system for navigation, hydropower, and other uses.